|

 co-wrote the music.
 It was the album’s only co-written

 song, ironically titled "Makin’ It On My Own."
-A

 couple years later, with a growing musicality and